Investors Sell Bank of America (BAC) on Strength (BAC)

-Investors sold shares of Bank of America Corp (NYSE:BAC) on strength during trading on Thursday. $168.41 million flowed into the stock on the tick-up and $284.58 million flowed out of the stock on the tick-down, for a money net flow of $116.17 million out of the stock.
-Of all equities tracked, Bank of America had the 0th highest net out-flow for the day.
-Bank of America traded up $0.36 for the day and closed at $30.72
+Investors sold shares of Bank of America Corp (NYSE:BAC) on strength during trading hours on Tuesday. $180.05 million flowed into the stock on the tick-up and $419.54 million flowed out of the stock on the tick-down, for a money net flow of $239.49 million out of the stock.
+Of all stocks tracked, Bank of America had the highest net out-flow for the day.
+Bank of America traded up $0.15 for the day and closed at $31.02

-Separately, Citigroup upped their price target on shares of Bank of America from $32.00 to $34.00 and gave the company a “neutral” rating in a research report on Tuesday, April 24th.
-Nine analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus target price of $32.37.
+Separately, Citigroup increased their target price on shares of Bank of America from $32.00 to $34.00 and gave the company a “neutral” rating in a research report on Tuesday, April 24th.
+Nine research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+Bank of America currently has a consensus rating of “Buy” and an average price target of $32.37.

-The business also recently announced a quarterly dividend, which will be paid on Friday, September 28th.
-Shareholders of record on Friday, September 7th will be given a $0.15 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 28th.
+Investors of record on Friday, September 7th will be issued a $0.15 dividend.
 This is an increase from Bank of America’s previous quarterly dividend of $0.12.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.95%.
-Bank of America’s dividend payout ratio is presently 26.23%.
+This represents a $0.60 annualized dividend and a yield of 1.93%.
+Bank of America’s dividend payout ratio (DPR) is 26.23%.

-Bank of America announced that its board has initiated a share repurchase program on Thursday, June 28th that authorizes the company to repurchase $20.60 billion in shares.
-This repurchase authorization authorizes the financial services provider to buy up to 7.1% of its stock through open market purchases.
-Stock repurchase programs are often an indication that the company’s leadership believes its shares are undervalued.
+Bank of America declared that its board has approved a stock buyback program on Thursday, June 28th that allows the company to repurchase $20.60 billion in shares.
+This repurchase authorization allows the financial services provider to purchase up to 7.1% of its shares through open market purchases.
+Shares repurchase programs are often an indication that the company’s management believes its shares are undervalued.

-In other Bank of America news, insider Catherine P. Bessant sold 15,820 shares of the stock in a transaction that occurred on Thursday, August 9th.
+In related news, insider Catherine P. Bessant sold 15,820 shares of the firm’s stock in a transaction that occurred on Thursday, August 9th.
 The shares were sold at an average price of $31.61, for a total value of $500,070.20.
-Following the completion of the sale, the insider now owns 483,680 shares in the company, valued at approximately $15,289,124.80.
+Following the completion of the transaction, the insider now directly owns 483,680 shares of the company’s stock, valued at approximately $15,289,124.80.
 The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-0.10% of the stock is owned by corporate insiders.
+0.10% of the stock is currently owned by company insiders.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-McKinley Carter Wealth Services Inc. bought a new position in shares of Bank of America during the 1st quarter valued at $105,000.
-CSat Investment Advisory L.P. bought a new position in shares of Bank of America during the 2nd quarter valued at $103,000.
-Quad Cities Investment Group LLC bought a new position in shares of Bank of America during the 2nd quarter valued at $112,000.
-Ballew Advisors Inc bought a new position in shares of Bank of America during the 1st quarter valued at $129,000.
-Finally, Well Done LLC bought a new position in shares of Bank of America during the 1st quarter valued at $136,000.
-Institutional investors own 66.88% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Janus Henderson Group PLC boosted its holdings in Bank of America by 74.9% in the 2nd quarter.
+Janus Henderson Group PLC now owns 27,655,967 shares of the financial services provider’s stock valued at $779,654,000 after purchasing an additional 11,842,467 shares during the period.
+Dimensional Fund Advisors LP boosted its holdings in Bank of America by 16.2% in the 2nd quarter.
+Dimensional Fund Advisors LP now owns 63,851,681 shares of the financial services provider’s stock valued at $1,800,203,000 after purchasing an additional 8,925,474 shares during the period.
+Natixis boosted its holdings in Bank of America by 256.8% in the 2nd quarter.
+Natixis now owns 8,614,786 shares of the financial services provider’s stock valued at $242,851,000 after purchasing an additional 6,200,655 shares during the period.
+Schroder Investment Management Group boosted its holdings in Bank of America by 47.3% in the 1st quarter.
+Schroder Investment Management Group now owns 18,515,313 shares of the financial services provider’s stock valued at $555,274,000 after purchasing an additional 5,946,378 shares during the period.
+Finally, MetLife Investment Advisors LLC bought a new position in Bank of America in the 4th quarter valued at $88,601,000.
+66.60% of the stock is owned by institutional investors.

 About Bank of America (NYSE:BAC)